citrusframework/citrus/modules/citrus-samples/README.txt

   test cases will call the WebService as client and test the complete functionality for the available operations.

-  The BookRegistry WebService application is started automatically before the test cases are executed, but you can also start the BookRegistry sample application in standalone mode ('bookRegistryDemo.bat' (Windows) or 'bookRegistryDemo.sh' (Unix)).
+  The BookStore WebService application is started automatically before the test cases are executed, but you can also start the BookStore sample application in standalone mode ('bookStoreDemo.bat' (Windows) or 'bookStoreDemo.sh' (Unix)).

 WHAT'S NEXT?!